halcwb/ext-direct-mvc/README.md

 Ext.Direct.addProvider(Ext.app.REMOTING_API);
 ```

-Make controllers inherit DirectController as opposed to just Controller.
+Make sure that controllers which are intended to be used by Ext Direct inherit **DirectController** as opposed to just Controller.

-Return data from controller actions by calling one of the overriden Json methods.
-Actions that process form posts must be marked with [FormHandler] attribute.
+Return data from controller actions by calling one of the overriden **Json** methods.
+Actions that process form posts must be marked with `[FormHandler]` attribute.

 That's it!
 Now you can call your controller actions directly from your
 JavaScript code through the created stub methods.